 Zambia is a landlocked country in Southern Africa.
 Zambia’s neighbors are the DRC (Democratic Republic of the Congo to the North), Tanzania to the North East, Malawi to the East, Mozambique, Zimbabwe, Botswana, and Namibia to the South, and Angola to the West.
-This country has been selected as the topic for the 10 Facts section of Running Wolf’s Rant.

 Here are some facts about Zambia:

 - Zambia (formerly Northern Rhodesia) gained independence from the United Kingdom in 1964.